pablosecuen/react-challengue/README.md

 5. **Global products endpoint**: New endpoint `/api/stock-price/list)` thats brings objets separately with a new individual data structure, not good for complex and larga databases, for confortable data structure for small e-commemrces.

-6. **PDP exlusive endpoint**:  `/api/stock-price/:code)` thats brings product details with a 5sec interval for updated information details.
+6. **PDP exlusive endpoint**:  `/api/stock-price/:code` thats brings product details with a 5sec interval for updated information details.
 Great for having updated pricing information, stock information, and a balanced api calling.

 7. **Payment Gateway Integration**: Integrated MercadoPago's payment gateway into the application, allowing users to make secure online payments for their purchases.

-8.**Seo Dinamic features JSON-LD**: added metadata to html, and a dynamic function GenerateMetada por details product page with a  JSON-LD structure and scripting to ensure html setting
+8. **Seo Dinamic features JSON-LD**: added metadata to html, and a dynamic function GenerateMetada por details product page with a  JSON-LD structure and scripting to ensure html setting

 9. **Webhook Controller**: Enables various actions such as invoking MercadoPago's IPN, retrieving complete payment information, and storing transaction details in the database for scalability and administration control.